Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Method

 The expression of the measured density contrast for a line-of-sight $i$, $\delta_i(\lambda)$, can be written as a function of the ``astrophysical'' contrast $\delta_{i,{\rm Ly\alpha}}(\lambda)$ as follows:

 In this expression, $\delta_{i,{\rm Ly\alpha}}$ is convolved by the kernel function $W_i(\lambda,R)$ that accounts for the spectral response of the spectrograph, as well as the sample's wavelength pixelization.
-Its main parameter is the resolution $R$, which is specific to the measured spectrum. $\delta_{i,n}(\lambda)$ represents noise fluctuations: those are usually well represented by a Gaussian white noise model, whose amplitude depends on the considered spectrum.
+Here, as in the \p1~measurement of \cite{Chabanier:2018rga} using SDSS data, we approximate $W$ by using a mean resolution parameter $R$ for each measured sample. $\delta_{i,n}(\lambda)$ represents noise fluctuations: those are usually well represented by a Gaussian white noise model, whose amplitude depends on the considered spectrum.
 In Fourier space, Eqn.~\ref{eq:delta_data_real} becomes:

-We define $P_{\times,{\rm Ly\alpha}}$ and \px~as the cross-spectra of $\delta_{\rm Ly\alpha}(\boldsymbol{\theta}, \lambda)$ and $\delta(\boldsymbol{\theta}, \lambda)$ respectively.
+We define $P_{\times,{\rm Ly\alpha}}$ and \px~as the cross-spectra of $\delta_{i,{\rm Ly\alpha}}(\lambda)$ and $\delta_i(\lambda)$ respectively.
 We also define the noise (cross) power spectrum in the following way:

 In this expression, similarly to previous expressions, $(i,j)$ pairs are separated by $\theta$.
 It is then straightforward to derive $P_{\times,{\rm Ly\alpha}}$ from the observed \px, by employing an equation that is an extension of the one used for \p1, e.g. in~\cite{Chabanier:2018rga}: